Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{A Novel System-Friendly Algorithm.} We propose the first scalable algorithm for SGRL tasks by adopting a novel walk-based computation framework.
-This framework uses regular data structures and allows extreme system acceleration. \item \textbf{Dedicated System Support (\hyperlink{https://github.com/Graph-COM/SUREL.git}{Open-source}).} We design \proj to support the proposed algorithm.
-It can rapidly sample and join walk features to represent multiple subgraphs in parallel. \proj adopts many system optimization techniques including parallelization, memory management, load balancing, etc. \item \textbf{High Performance and Efficiency.} We evaluate \proj over link/relation/motif three prediction tasks over 7 real-world graphs of millions of nodes/edges. \proj significantly outperform the current SGRL approaches, and executes 10$\times$ faster in training and testing.
-Meanwhile, benefiting from the SGRL essence, \proj outperforms canonical GNNs by a great margin on prediction performance (almost $50\%$ in all tasks). \end{itemize}
+Our contributions can be summarized as follows: (1) \textbf{A Novel System-Friendly Algorithm.} We propose the first scalable algorithm for SGRL tasks by adopting a novel walk-based computation framework.
+This framework uses regular data structures and allows extreme system acceleration.
+(2) \textbf{Dedicated System Support (\href{\vldbavailabilityurl}{Open-source}).} We design \proj to support the proposed algorithm.
+It can rapidly sample walks, encode positional features, and join them to represent multiple subgraphs in parallel. \proj adopts many system optimization techniques including parallelization, memory management, load balancing, etc. (3) \textbf{High Performance and Efficiency.} We evaluate \proj on link/relation/motif three prediction tasks over 6 real-world graphs of millions of nodes/edges. \proj significantly outperform the current SGRL approaches, and executes 10$\times$ faster in training and testing.
+Meanwhile, benefiting from the SGRL essence, \proj outperforms canonical GNNs by a great margin on prediction performance (almost $50\%$ in all tasks).